IIIF/api/source/presentation/4.0/index.md

 ### 5.2.
 Manifest

 The Manifest resource typically represents a single object and any intellectual work or works embodied within that object.
 In particular it includes descriptive, rights and linking information for the object.
-The Manifest embeds the Canvases that should be rendered as views of the object and contains sufficient information for the client to initialize itself and begin to display something quickly to the user.
+The Manifest embeds the Canvases or Scenes that should be rendered as views and contains sufficient information for the client to initialize itself and begin to display something quickly to the user.

 The identifier in `id` _MUST_ be able to be dereferenced to retrieve the JSON description of the Manifest, and thus _MUST_ use the HTTP(S) URI scheme.

 The Manifest _MUST_ have an `items` property, which is an array of JSON-LD objects.
-Each object is a Canvas, with requirements as described in the next section.
+Each object is either a Canvas or a Scene, with requirements as described in the next section.
 The Manifest _MAY_ also have a `structures` property listing one or more [Ranges][prezi30-range] which describe additional structure of the content, such as might be rendered as a table of contents.
 The Manifest _MAY_ have an `annotations` property, which includes Annotation Page resources where the Annotations have the Manifest as their `target`.
 These will typically be comment style Annotations, and _MUST NOT_ have `painting` as their `motivation`.

 {% include api/code_header.html %}
 ``` json-doc